zulip/zulip/docs/subsystems/sending-messages.md

 The compose box does a lot of fancy things that are out of scope for this article.
-But it also does a decent amount of client-side validation before sending a message off to the server, especially around mentions (E.g. checking the stream name is a valid stream, displaying a warning about the number of recipients before a user can use `@**all**` or mention a user who is not subscribed to the current stream, etc.).
+But it also does a decent amount of client-side validation before sending a message off to the server, especially around mentions (E.g. checking the channel name is a valid channel, displaying a warning about the number of recipients before a user can use `@**all**` or mention a user who is not subscribed to the current channel, etc.).

 ## Backend implementation